vipinsdk/vipinsdk/README.md

-🚀 Computer Vision & Cloud Engineer | AI & 3D Reconstruction Researcher
-Passionate about AI-driven applications, cloud computing, and 3D reconstruction with 5+ years of experience in Docker, Kubernetes, OpenShift, and scalable cloud solutions.
-Exploring the new opportunities in Computer Vision, AI Research, and Software Development to build intelligent and efficient systems.
+🚀 Dynamic Fullstack Software Engineer with 5+ years of experience building AI-driven, cloud-native applications, from Industry 4.0 digital twins to scalable microservices.
+Equally skilled in designing robust backend services with Java, Python, Node.js, and Go, and crafting modern frontend applications with Angular.
+Experienced in containerization and orchestration using Docker and Kubernetes.
+Seeking roles in AI research, cloud computing, or full-stack development, eager to drive impact in Germany’s tech ecosystem.

 # 💻 Tech Stack:
 <p align="center">